Wise International Money Transfer: Complete Guide for 2026

 What is the maximum I can send with Wise?
 US users can send up to $50,000 per day via ACH and up to $1.6 million per transfer via SWIFT wire.
 Limits vary by currency and route.
 Your verification level also affects your personal limit.

 Does Wise report transfers to the IRS?
-Wise, like all US-registered money services businesses, is subject to US reporting requirements.
-For transfers exceeding $10,000, Wise files a Currency Transaction Report (CTR) as required by law.
-Wise may also issue a Form 1099 in certain circumstances.
+Wise is subject to US reporting requirements as a US-registered money services business.
+For transfers exceeding $10,000, Wise files a Currency Transaction Report as required by law.
 If you have questions about the tax implications of specific transfers, consult a tax professional.

 Conclusion

-For most people sending money internationally, Wise is one of the most transparent and cost-effective options available.
-It uses the real exchange rate, shows you the full fee before you commit, delivers most transfers within 24 hours, and operates under proper regulatory oversight in every country it serves.
+For most people sending money internationally in 2026, Wise remains one of the most transparent and cost-effective options available.
+It uses the real mid-market exchange rate with no markup, shows you the full fee before you commit, delivers most transfers within 24 hours, and operates under proper regulatory oversight in every country it serves.

 It isn't perfect for every situation.
 If your recipient needs cash, if you're moving very large amounts that warrant personalized guidance, or if your destination country isn't in Wise's network, other providers may serve you better.

-But for the vast majority of personal transfers in major currency corridors, under $100,000, Wise consistently beats the bank on price, speed, and visibility.
+For the vast majority of personal transfers in major currency corridors under $100,000, Wise consistently beats the bank on price, speed, and visibility.
 The best next step is to run your specific transfer through the Wise fee calculator before committing to any provider.
 It takes 30 seconds and shows you exactly what your recipient will receive.
-That kind of clarity is worth a lot.

 Written by